VidushiB12/sqlalchemy-challenge/README.md

 The home page shows all the endpoints that can be accessed.

-The precipitation endpoint returms the precipitation togther with the date in the form of a dictionary for the past year from the most recent date in the data set.
+The precipitation endpoint returns the precipitation together with the date in the form of a dictionary for the past year from the most recent date in the data set.

 The stations endpoint returns the lists of stations from the dataset.